aircrack-ng/aircrack-ng/README.md

 Aircrack-ng is available in most distributions repositories.
 However, it is not always up to date.

-We provide up to date versions via PackageCloud for a number of Linux distrubutions:
+We provide up to date versions via PackageCloud for a number of Linux distributions:

 - development (each commit in this repo): https://packagecloud.io/aircrack-ng/git
 - stable releases: https://packagecloud.io/aircrack-ng/release